Badwan: Badwan-Batkhela road project

 Recently, a big project in the area has been completed.
 A road of a length 4.5 km connecting Badwan and Batkhela. it gave faster access to the town of Batkhela and will improve the living conditions of the residents of Badwan.

-The first big accident on the under-construction road occurred in Ramadan 2012.
+The first big accident on the under-construction road occurred in the Ramadan of 2012.
 A resident of Chakdara along with his sister and her family including her husband and three children fell from the under-construction bridge to the Swat river.
 Unfortunately, no one survived in the accident and the car was also completely destroyed.
 This sad incident occurred because of poor management of the contractor who did not indicate that the bridge was still under-construction.
 The river was diverted during the construction of the bridges which resulted in huge costs for the residents of Badwan in terms of land erosion and loss of crops.
 The completion of the project was delayed because of floods in the river and lack of funds.

-Post Office
+Post office

 There is a branch post office in Badwan.
-Though, administratively Badwan is a part of district Dir Lower, the post office is attached to the General Post Office of Batkhela.
+Though, administratively, Badwan is a part of the district Dir Lower, the post office is attached to the General Post Office of Batkhela.
 The post code of Badwan is 230 21.

-Tourist Attraction Ideas

-Tourism is considered a means of revenue generation.
-It helps locals to make money and tourists to clear their mind - improve their psychological health.
-Currently, many tourists come from the neighbouring towns to spend host summer days on the river banks.
-However, more tourist attractions need to be built to improve the tourism industry.
-The following ideas may be turned into reality to achieve the goal.